 - Is the company a professional cleaning company?
 You DON’T want to use regular house cleaners who specialise in domestic lighter cleaning.
 They often don’t have the expertise, equipment and chemicals to do a full professional end of tenancy.

 - Are the cleaners fully insured?
 This really is a must.
-Make sure you aks the question and if you are unsure ask to see a public liability insurance certificate.
+Make sure you ask the question and if you are unsure ask to see a public liability insurance certificate.

 - Do their prices include VAT?
 Some websites don’t include VAT in their pricing and the price you see isn’t the price you get.
 They may not necessarily be registered for VAT so make sure you ask

-- Does the end of tenancy cleaning price include use of the cleaning companies equipment and chemicals?
+- Does the end of tenancy cleaning price include the use of the cleaning companies equipment and chemicals?
 Its standard practice for cleaning companies to charge more if they have to use their equipment and chemicals.
-The additional cost covers transport and parking etc.
+The additional cost covers transport and parking etc. View Twinkle Clean’s end of tenancy cleaning checklist.